AElfProject/aelf-learn/docs/ecosystem/aetherlink.md

 encompassing data types like asset prices, reserve balances, NFT floor prices, and L2 sequencer health.

-Data feeds from the Coordinator include Price Feeds, Proof of Reserve Feeds, NFT Floor Price Feeds, Rate and Volatility Feeds, and L2 sequencer uptime feeds.
+Data feeds from the Coordinator include Price Feeds, Proof of Reserve Feeds, NFT Floor Price Feeds, Rate and Volatility Feeds, and L2 Sequencer Uptime Feeds.
 For example, Price Feeds are crucial for real-time actions in applications like decentralized finance (DeFi) platforms.
 These feeds aggregate data from multiple sources, ensuring reliability through the Decentralized Data Model and Offchain Reporting.